 So, how do I correct my train of thought?
-I have to retrain myself to think what is true about me.
+I have to retrain myself to embrace what is true about me, and that truth is only found in God.
 I’m going to remember that I am a significant person to God, and even if my job performance was off the mark today, God still loves me unconditionally.
 He can even help me learn from this.

 Although the examples change, the principles remain the same.
 God never changes.
 His love for us remains the same.
 This isn’t just positive thinking or a “band-aid” solution.
 This is right thinking; it’s a foundational solution.

 I had spent many years trying to fill that vacuum with many created things that didn’t ultimately meet my needs for security and significance.
-But I recall the night I opened the door of my heart to God — I said a simple prayer asking Him to come into my life.
+But I recall the night I opened my heart to God — I said a simple prayer asking him to come into my life.

-As women, we will continue to make great strides in our professional lives, but we make a fundamental error if we think that our relationships and accomplishments can ultimately meet our deepest needs for security and significance.
-Only our creator can do that.
+We make a fundamental error if we think that our relationships and accomplishments can ultimately meet our deepest needs for security and significance.
+Only our Creator can do that.
 He longs to do that in each of our lives.
-The choice to allow Him to do this is ours.
+But, because he loves us, he will never coerce us.
+The choice to allow him to do this is ours.